enzo-inc/interview-ai-exercise/WRITEUP.md

 ## 2. Approach & Architecture

-### Ablation Study Design
+### Incremental Feature Study

-I approached this problem by designing 6 experimental setups (configurations C0-C5) where each configuration introduces an additional feature to independently assess its effect on retrieval and answer performance.
+I approached this problem by designing 6 experimental setups (configurations C0-C5) where each configuration builds on the previous one by adding a single feature.

-This approach enables:
+Important caveat: This is incremental addition, not true ablation.
+True ablation would start with the full system (C5) and remove one feature at a time.
+My approach measures cumulative improvement but cannot isolate feature interactions - for example, I cannot determine whether smart chunking + hybrid search is better or worse than either alone.

+Given time and compute constraints, I chose this incremental approach to measure marginal gains.
+A complete ablation study would require 5 additional configurations (C5 minus each feature), which I would prioritize if continuing this work.

+What this approach does enable:
-- Quantitative measurement of each improvement's contribution
+- Measurement of marginal gains as each feature is added
 - Fair comparison using config-agnostic evaluation metrics
-- Clear understanding of which techniques provide the most value
+- Understanding of which features provide diminishing returns

 ### System Architecture